lsst-tstn/tstn-005/index.rst

    conda create --name documentation_env python=3.6
    source activate documentation_env

 5. Now inside your miniconda environment install the python packages you need to build the static website.
-If you open the requirements.txt you will find that the only item there is Documanteer which is a DM provided package for generating websites.
+If you open the requirements.txt you will find that the only item there is `Documenteer <https://documenteer.lsst.io>`_ which is a DM provided package for generating websites.
 It comes with a nice theme and other boilerplating for the website.

 .. prompt:: bash